edgarpf/aws-csaa-tips/README.md

 ## Storage Gateway

 - The AWS Storage Gateway service helps customers seamlessly integrate existing on-premises applications, infrastructure, and data with the AWS Cloud.

+## Trusted Advisor

+- Remember that the AWS Trusted Advisor analyzes your AWS environment and provides best practice recommendations in these five categories: Cost Optimization, Performance, Fault Tolerance, Security, and Service Limits.
+You can use a mnemonic, such as CPFSS, to memorize these five categories.

+## WAF

+- AWS WAF is a web application firewall that helps protect your web applications from common web exploits that could affect application availability, compromise security, or consume excessive resources.